yaya2devops/terraform-beginner-bootcamp-2023/journal/week1.md

 You can use [my issue template](../assets/1.8.3/issue-enabler.md) for your own.

 **PS:** GitLens is another good extension..

+### Well This Is Good

+This week marks a significant phase in our journey.<br>
+I've chosen to call it a "transformation" for a very good reason.

+During these past days, we've jumped deep into the heart of our project, immersing ourselves in the intricacies and complexities of our work.
+It's been an opportunity to roll up our sleeves, dig into the nitty-gritty details, and truly understand the fundamental components.

+As we move forward, you'll find that your skills and understanding have expanded, enabling you to construct even more intricate terrahomes and undertake more ambitious projects.

+Make sure to follow the last set, **one last step**, of instructions carefully.<br> Week 2 is pretty cool and crucial for mastering the intricacies of our craft

+Go build the expertise needed to tackle challenges with confidence in your own universe.

 > [Proceed To The Grand Finale](week2.md)